lunpin1101/dablog/README.md

 ## Plot and Analysis

-The ***paper*** folder provides scripts we used when writing our paper.
-The ***paper*** includes plotter scripts.
+The ***paper*** folder provides the scripts we used when writing our paper.
+The ***paper*** folder includes plotter scripts.
 Please modify the directory paths before use.

 ```
-python3 plot/plot-unswnb15.py
+python3 paper/plot-unswnb15.py
-python3 plot/plot-sosp2009.py
+python3 paper/plot-sosp2009.py
 ```

 | Dataset   | Comparison | DabLog | Baseline Predictor |